archydeberker/trip-carbon-calculator/README.md

 - Distance to drive between destinations
 - CO2 emissions for the journey, using UK average emissions data from the [gov.uk]( https://www.gov.uk/government/statistics/vehicle-licensing-statistics-2018)
+- The number of transatlantic flights to which your trip is equivalent, in terms of CO2 emissions

 All route planning is done via the Google Maps [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start).